Notre-Dame de Lourdes Church (Casablanca)

-Notre-Dame de Lourdes Church (Église Notre-Dame-de-Lourdes de Casablanca) is a modernist Catholic church in Casablanca, Morocco.
+Notre-Dame de Lourdes Church (Église Notre-Dame-de-Lourdes de Casablanca) is a Roman Catholic church in modernist style in Casablanca, Morocco.
 It was built in 1954 by architect Achille Dangleterre and engineer Gaston Zimmer.

+Stained glass

 The main attraction of Notre-Dame de Lourdes church is the glasswork of world-famous stained glass artist Gabriel Loire.
-Its also long concrete entrance is also noteworthy.
+Its long concrete entrance is also noteworthy.

-Stained glass